shiruimin123/IL2236_project/README.md

-**2. Validate the throughput performance by re-producing Figure 23.2**
+**2. Validate the throughput performance by re-producing Figure 23.2.**

 ![verify for figure23.2](232.png)

+The throughput versus offered traffic for an 8-ary 2-mesh operating under bit-complement traffic using dimension-order routing is presented.
+The display includes both the average throughput and the minimum throughput across all source-destination pairings.
+Given that the throughput remains undiminished past the saturation point, it can be inferred that the network maintains its stability.

 ### C. Section 25.2, Flow control experiments: